orggue/adidas-zaragoza/continuous-delivery-with-docker/exercises/04_deploy.md

 The first command will pull the image we pushed earlier.
 Technically this step isn't necessary as we're using the same engine to build and run our image, but this isn't normally the case.
 The second command starts the service using the `docker-compose.yml` file in the repository.
+You'll need to modify this file to point to your image instead of mine (replace the text amouat).

-After committing and pushing this change, you should be able to access the running service in your browser using the IP address of your VM and port 8080.
+After committing and pushing these changes, you should be able to access the running service in your browser using the IP address of your VM and port 8080.

 Now try making a change to the code, committing and pushing it.
 You should